vseryakov/backendjs/README.md

 ## Redis
 To configure the backend to use Redis for messaging set `ipc-queue=redis://HOST` where HOST is IP address or hostname of the single Redis server.
+This will use native PUB/SUB Redis feature.

+## Redis Queue
+To configure the backend to use Redis for job processing set `ipc-queue=rediss://HOST` where HOST is IP address or hostname of the single Redis server.
+This driver implements reliable Redis queue, if `visibilityTimeout` config option is provided it can work similar to QWS SQS.

 ## RabbitMQ
 To configure the backend to use RabbitMQ for messaging set `ipc-queue=amqp://HOST` and optionally `amqp-options=JSON` with options to the amqp module.